Random spanning trees in random environment: High disorder regime

 \begin{proof}[Proof of Lemma \ref{L:sizepm}.]
 Recall the choice of $m$ from \eqref{eq:definitionm}.
 For $0 \leq i \leq m$, consider the events

 which states that every two vertices $u,v \in \mathcal{C}_1(p_i)$ are connected in $\cT$ via a $p_{i+1}$-open path.
 We claim that the event

 holds with high $\widehat \P$-probability.
-Indeed, note that the complement of $F(i)$ is a subset of the event appearing in \eqref{eq:gapUnion} so that by a union bound, Lemma \ref{L:gap} and the fact that $m \leq n$, we obtain
+Indeed, note that the complement of $F(i)$ is a subset of the event appearing in \eqref{eq:gapUnion} (with $p=p_i$ and $q=p_{i+1}$) so that by a union bound, Lemma \ref{L:gap} and the fact that $m \leq n$, we obtain

 where the third inequality used the assumption that $\beta_n \eps \geq n \log n$ and the last equality holds for $g_0$ large enough.

 For $0 \leq i \leq m-1$, denote now by $D_i$ the diameter of $\ClCp{1}{p_i}$.
 Assume that $i$ is well-behaved and that $\ClCp{1}{p_{i+1}} \subseteq G_{n, p_{i+2}}$.
 By Lemma \ref{L:diamLP} and the inequalities in \eqref{eq:lpsuper} we have